 - 1. Start up the Mac and ensure the system is connected to the network. - 2.
-From the Apple menu select System Preferences... - 3.
-Select Accounts. - 4.
+From the Apple menu select System Preferences...

+- 3. Depending on your Mac OS version, select Accounts or Users and Groups. - 4.
 Create an account called macuser.
 Ensure the account's short name is macuser. - 5.
 Set this account as the automatic login account, or alternatively make the password known to all users.